zenml-io/zenml-huggingface-sagemaker/README.md

 What to do first?
 You can start by giving the the project a quick run.
 The project is ready to be used and can run as-is without any further code changes!
 You can try it right away by installing ZenML, the needed ZenML integration and then calling the CLI included in the project.
-We also recommend that you start the ZenML UI locally to get a better sense of what is going on under the hood:

 ```bash
 # Set up a Python virtual environment, if you haven't already